deepin-community/opam/doc/pages/Usage.md

 added and you should simply run `opam update`, or it's not available on your system or OCaml version — `opam install PACKAGE` will give you the reason.

+## `--cli` option

+Since opam 2.1, opam is able to be invoked using a previous version of its command line.
+It's recommended that all opam commands in scripts use it, and also blog posts and other sources of information, so you may come across examples which include it.
+We don't recommend using it in the shell because it's more to type!

 ## Details on commands

 ### opam init